Getting your blog posts to rank on Google is harder than ever before.

 - Today’s Google: We’re talking everything after the Panda update.

 - Panda update: Read below.
 You’re so needy.

-In this post I’m going to show you a few SEO secrets that every bloggers needs to know to survive and succeed on modern-day Google search results.
+In this post I’m going to show you a few SEO secrets that every blogger that started a blog needs to know to survive and succeed on modern-day Google search results.

 The absolute necessity of the top spot on Google

 One of the things that a lot of bloggers don’t realize is that the first place on Google means a lot more than anywhere else.

 Take a look at the graph above and you will see that the top spot gets almost 40% of clicks while second place is around 12%.
 And this is, in my opinion, a very conservative estimate.

 To get that coveted top spot you need to do a lot of things right.
 You just don’t get there by accident anymore.